lasttycoon2506/jam-session-client/README.md

 ![Screenshot 2023-11-12 174936](https://github.com/lasttycoon2506/jam-session-client/assets/114425878/9571e865-4d31-4fc1-936b-e55828c31ae9)

 ### Edit Profile
 1) Click on Menu Icon at top left of screen and click My Profile, then click EDIT

+### View All Your Posts
+1) Follow above steps for Edit Profile, scrolling down to find all Your Posts